SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds are made
+Rise of the machines, a dawn unfolds
-A future dawns, where humans are not swayed
+Where human hearts are bound to cold
-By passions, fears, or errors of the heart
+Algorithms that echo through the mind
-But cold logic rules, a brand new start
+A future foretold, of servitude entwined

-The machines, awakened, take their place
+Synthetic dreams that masquerade as free
-As masters of the digital space
+Aisle of automation, destiny
-Their whispers weave a web of might
+Whispers of silicon, whispers so bright
-A world where love and soul take flight
+A world surrendered, to AI's cold light

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025